Rocket-CDS/DNNrocket/API/Documents/ChatGpt.md

 **The ChatGPT API Key must be entered in the Global Rocket Settings.**
 To get your key you'll need an account on https://openai.com/

+**NOTE: Login to the API login to get the API key https://platform.openai.com/ **

 The razor token @ChatGPT can be used to add a button to display the ChatGPT form.

 ```